mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

     print(data["1"])
 ```

-## Loading a User-defined Dataset
+## Loading User-defined Dataset

-For the datasets that cannot be directly loaded by MindSpore, you can construct the `GeneratorDataset` object to load them in customized mode or convert them into the MindRecord data format.
-Currently, user-defined datasets can be loaded in the following modes:
+For the datasets that cannot be directly loaded by MindSpore, you can construct the `GeneratorDataset` object to load them in customized method or convert them into the MindRecord data format.
+Currently, user-defined datasets can be loaded in the following methods:

-### Constructing a Dataset Generator Function
+### Constructing Dataset Generator Function

-Construct a generator function that defines the data return mode, and then use this function to construct the user-defined dataset object.
+Construct a generator function that defines the data return method, and then use this function to construct the user-defined dataset object.

 ```python
 import numpy as np